 - The Green Line is the shortest Metro line but it provides important connection to the Red and Blue lines for commuters traveling from west Delhi.
 It covers major commercial and residential areas including Punjabi Bagh, Paschim Vihar, Nangloi and Mundka.
 The first part of the line became operational in April 2010.

 - The Violet Line started functioning in October 2010.
 It's a useful line that connects central Delhi to the interior parts of south Delhi and the satellite town of Faridabad.
 The line runs for 35 kilometers and interchanges with the Blue Line at Mandi House, and the Yellow Line at Central Secretariat.
 An extension of the Violet Line, known as the Heritage Line, opened in May 2017.
 It provides direct access to Delhi Gate, Jama Masjid and the Red Fort in Old Delhi, and also join the Red and Yellow lines at Kashmere Gate.

 - The Airport Express Line (Orange Line) opened in February 2011.
 It connects New Delhi Railway Station to Delhi Airport.
 It terminates at Dwarka Sector 21, where it joins the Blue Line.

 - The fully-elevated Rapid Metro Line connects Gurgaon with the Yellow Line of the Delhi Metro at Sikandarpur.
 Its first phase opened in November 2013.
 Trains run every four minutes from 6.05 a.m. until 10 p.m.
-Tickets cost 12 rupees and the ticketing system is integrated with that of the Delhi Metro.
+Tickets cost from 20 rupees, and the ticketing system is integrated with that of the Delhi Metro.